survos/SurvosCommandBundle/README.md

 ## Purpose

 Use assert(), dump() and dd() are quick and easy debug tools when debugging a Symfony web page.
-But it's often difficult to use with console commands.
+But it's often difficult to use within the console, since the formatting is for a web page.

 For example, in the official Symfony Demo, there is a command to send the list of users to an email  address.